Meet the research team…

 Professor Armour's primary research interests relate to psychological trauma and Posttraumatic Stress Disorder (PTSD) with a particular interest in special occupational groups such as the Military and the Police Service.
 A large body of Cherie's research thus far has focused on PTSD's latent structure.
 Alternative research interests include, but are not limited to, the longitudinal course of PTSD in veterans and risk and resilience factors across varying PTSD trajectories, the specificity of PTSD symptoms, the co-occurrence of PTSD with symptoms from alternative psychiatric morbidities such as major depressive disorder, psychosis, and dissociation, the epidemiology of childhood maltreatment and mental health disorders, latent variable modelling, and intimate partner violence.

 Professor Siobhan O’Neill is a Professor of Mental Health Sciences at Ulster University.
 Her current research programmes focus on trauma and suicidal behaviour in Northern Ireland (NI) and novel interventions for mental health and suicidal behaviour.
-Siobhan is also a Chartered Health Psychologist with expertise in qualitative and quantitative (epidemiology and survey) research methods.
+Siobhan is also a Psychologist with expertise in qualitative and quantitative (epidemiology and survey) research methods.

 Prior to joining Ulster University in 2000, Siobhan completed a degree in Psychology at the Queen's University of Belfast and a Masters in Health Psychology at NUI Galway.
 She also worked as a Public Health Researcher, conducting evaluations of health services and users’ experience of care.